-- Know how your financial aid was determined , including what resources (such as assets, earnings, parental contribution, etc.) were considered in the calculation of your expected family contribution (EFC).
+- Know how aid is calculated, including what resources (such as assets, earnings, parental contribution, etc.) were considered in the calculation of your expected family contribution (EFC).

 - Know how much of your financial aid is loan and how much is grant.
 If the award is a loan, you have the right to know the amount which must be repaid, the interest rate, the amount of each payment, the length of time you have to repay, and when repayment will begin.

-- Receive a copy of your completed Master Promissory Note from your lender.
+- Receive a copy of your completed Master Promissory Note from Federal Student Aid.

 - Prepay a loan without penalty.
 This means that you at any time may pay in full the loan balance and any interest due without being charged a penalty by the lender for early payment.

-- Know if you cannot meet a loan repayment schedule, you may request forbearance from the lender under which the payments may be reduced for a specific period of time.
+- Know if you cannot meet a loan repayment schedule, you may request a student loan forbearance under which the payments may be reduced for a specific period of time.

 - Know if you are borrowing money, you assume the responsibility for repaying the loan.
-If circumstances arise that make if difficult to meet this responsibility, you should contact your lender.
+If circumstances arise that make it difficult to meet this responsibility, you should contact your loan servicer.

-- Know if you or your parent receives a Title IV loan, the loan information will be submitted to the National Student Loan Data System (NSLDS) and will be accessible by guaranty agencies, lenders and schools determined to be authorized users of the data system.
+- Know if you or your parent receives a Title IV loan, the loan information will be submitted to the National Student Loan Data System (NSLDS) and will be accessible by guaranty agencies, loan servicers, schools, and others determined to be authorized users of the data system.